-Custody is a term that your friends use- It's not a legal concept in Texas
+Custody is a term that your friends use- It's not a legal concept in Texas.

 What does a judge look to when deciding conservatorship issues?

-A real life example of how failing to share information with your attorney can cost you
+A real-life example of how failing to share information with your attorney can cost you.

 What we had to do was fight this battle when we had better ammunition to fight with.
-At that moment, we had nothing in particular that was strong about our case.
-Certainly, I wanted to avoid having this issue be brought before a judge.
-In the long run it worked out ok for our client.
-The kids eventually came home to Texas and he was able to win a split in the conservatorship area with the child's mother.
-The situation could have been a lot worse in regard to losing a great deal of rights and privileges associated with parenting.
+At that moment, we had nothing, in particular, that was strong about our case.
+Indeed, I wanted to avoid having this issue be brought before a judge.
+In the long run, it worked out ok for our client.
+The kids eventually came home to Texas, and he was able to win a split in the conservatorship area with the child's mother.
+The situation could have been a lot worse concerning losing many rights and privileges associated with parenting.

-Ultimately the power to make decisions on custody rests in your hands
+Ultimately the power to make decisions on custody rests in your hands.

 Questions about child custody in Texas?
 Contact the Law Office of Bryan Fagan